 More Than A Poster: LGBTQ+ Research Poster Removal Sparks Outcry

-LGBTQ+ students across the country have faced discrimination despite the progress various campuses have made to create an inclusive educational environment.
+LGBTQ+ students across the country have faced discrimination despite the progress numerous campuses have made to create an inclusive environment.
 Santa Clara University is one of many schools that recently experienced an incident that has raised significant concern within the campus community.
-A research poster titled Building Community-Centered Advocacy Approaches to Transgender and Nonbinary Youth Health: A Model for Change was removed without authorization from the Alumni Sciences Building in late May.
+A research poster titled Building Community-Centered Advocacy Approaches to Transgender and Nonbinary Youth Health: A Model for Change was removed from the Alumni Sciences Building without authorization in late May.

 The poster, part of the University’s Alumni Science Research Conference, was created by Neha Mann ’25 in collaboration with Sonja Mackenzie, a Professor of Public Health.
 Their research focused on community-centered advocacy for transgender and nonbinary youth health, emphasizing the need for inclusive and supportive policies at both local and state levels.
 Mann described the research as crucial for understanding and improving the health and well-being of transgender and nonbinary youth.